Quick Answer

 The Attrition Problem

-Research from the Chartered Institute of Building found that women leave the construction industry at a significantly higher rate than men in the first five years.
-The primary reasons are not physical: they are cultural and structural.
+Research from the Chartered Institute of Building found that women leave the construction industry at a much higher rate than men in the first five years.
+The primary reasons are not physical: they are cultural and structural, often closely linked to mental health and burnout challenges that affect the wider trades workforce.
 Retention, not just recruitment, is where employers need to focus.

 The Business Case for Diverse Trades Teams